Benefit specialists help older adults and people with disabilities

 I find a benefit specialist?

-You can find a disability or elder benefit specialist at the
+You can find a benefit specialist at the

-Aging and Disability Resource Center or county aging office in your
+Aging and Disability Resource Center or aging office in your

 county of residence.

-Tribal members may choose to contact a tribal
+If you are a tribal member, you may choose to contact a

 benefits, you may choose to contact the Deaf Disability Benefit